Sustainability Learning Community

 Do you want to get involved in sustainability-oriented clubs and events?

 If you answered yes to any of these questions, the Sustainability Learning Community might be for you!

-Colorado Mountain College’s campus in Steamboat Springs will offer a Sustainability Living/Learning Community experience especially for incoming freshman in fall 2014!
+Colorado Mountain College’s campus in Steamboat Springs will offer a Sustainability Learning Community experience especially for incoming freshman!

 What is it?
-The Sustainability Living/Learning Community (SLC) offers students an exciting chance to get to know faculty and staff members and other students who are interested in doing something about the long-term health and integrity of communities and the planet.
-Students who enroll in this program will take a set of four classes together, travel together to learn about sustainability in the Southwest, and live near each other in the residence hall.
+The Sustainability Learning Community (SLC) offers students an exciting chance to get to know faculty and staff members and other students who are interested in doing something about the long-term health and integrity of communities and the planet.
+Students who enroll in this program will take two classes together and travel together to learn about sustainability in the Southwest.
 They will also be introduced to sustainability-oriented clubs and be encouraged to take part in club and other extra-curricular activities.

 Students who enroll in this program must be at college level reading ability.

 Contact Tina Evans, Professor of Sustainability Studies and Coordinator of the SLC, 970-870-4517; firstname.lastname@example.org